drupol/master-thesis/src/thesis/main.typ

       short: "PURL",
       plural: "PURLs",
       long: "Package URL",
-      description: [A PURL #cite(<purl>,form:"normal") is a #gls("URL") string used to identify and locate a software package in a mostly universal and uniform way across programing languages, package managers, packaging conventions, tools, APIs and databases.], ),
+      description: [A PURL #cite(<purl>, form: "normal") is a #gls("URL") string used to identify and locate a software package in a mostly universal and uniform way across programing languages, package managers, packaging conventions, tools, APIs and databases.], ),
     (
       key: "REPL",